 This doc explains features in ClickUp 2.0.
 Looking for a 1.0 doc?
 Check out this link!

-Whether you need an extra level within the hierarchy of your workflow, or have objectives that need to be completed to finish an overall task, subtasks are the perfect solution.
+Whether you need an extra workflow level within the hierarchy, or have objectives that need to be completed to finish an overall task, subtasks are the perfect solution.

 Why Use Subtasks?

 Subtasks add an additional layer to your structure, allowing you to define more detailed goals inside of your tasks.
 As with normal tasks, you can add layers of information to subtasks such as assignees, due dates and priorities.

 - Create a task called "Edit onboarding docs" with subtasks for each doc

 - Create a task called "Build a website" with subtasks for each component of the build

 You can choose to display subtasks fully expanded below their parent tasks, or display them separately.

 Convert a parent Task into a Subtask

 If you have one task that you want to convert to a subtask, it's quite simple.